There are a number of public and private transport options available in Cape Town.

 Cape Town is one of the leading cities on the continent, but when it comes to public transport, it is important to remember that South Africa is a developing country, so public transport options are not as extensive or reliable as you may be used to.

 UCT Jammie Shuttle

 The southern line is popular among students as it runs from central Cape Town through the southern suburbs and past UCT.
 For safety reasons, we recommend using the train only at regular commuter times (07h30-18h00) and never after dark.

-You can catch a taxi on one of Cape Town’s busier streets, like Camps Bay, or the famous Long Street.
-They tend to be clearly marked as cabs or taxis, often with their per-kilometre rate and contact number displayed on the vehicle.
-You can also call the cab company and order a cab to fetch you at a particular time.
+You can catch a taxi on one of Cape Town’s busier streets, like Camps Bay, or the famous Long Street, or you can also call the cab company and order a cab to fetch you at a particular time.

-Remember never to be the only passenger in a minibus taxi; in addition to the driver and the fare collector, there should be at least three other people in any minibus you use.
+Remember never to be the only passenger in a minibus taxi.
+In addition to the driver and the fare collector, there should be at least three other people in any minibus you use.
 If the taxi that stops for you is empty, simply wait for another.
 The reason for this is that isolated passengers are sometimes targeted for theft.
 It is best to exercise caution when using shared minibus taxis.